CartoDB/cartoframes/docs/developer-center/guides/01-Quickstart.md

 !pip install cartoframes
 ```

 It is recommended to install cartoframes in a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
-For example, you can run the the following command line commands to create a virtual env, activate it, and install cartoframes:
+For example, you can run the following command to create a virtual env, activate it, and install cartoframes:

 ```bash
 $ virtualenv cfenv